Replacing Furnace and Air Conditioner Together: The Only Guide You Need

 Why must you Replace your Furnace and Air Conditioner at the Very Moment?

-- For example, if you choose a high-efficiency air conditioning unit with a SEER rating greater than 16 and your heater has an old blower motor, you are using an unsuitable system that will soon lose its efficiency.
-Although mixing and matching systems is plausible, you must avoid it, especially if the furnace is more than 15 years old.
+For example, if you choose a high-efficiency air conditioning unit with a SEER rating greater than 16 and your heater has an old blower motor, you are using an unsuitable system that will soon lose its efficiency.
+Although mixing and matching systems are plausible, you must avoid them, especially if the furnace is more than 15 years old.

 There is only one case in which you should wait to replace your furnace and air conditioner at the same time: if the heating system is less than ten years old.
 You’re probably better off waiting until your next air conditioning replacement if your heating system is less than ten years old.
 The furnace will likely last 20-30 years, whereas air conditioners must get changed every 10-15 years or so.

 In the end, the choice is yours, but discussing with an honest contracting company first is highly recommended before making a final decision.
-You can also choose to consult with a furnace service in St. Augustine to get your doubts resolved.
-To maximise your system’s efficiency, reduce your electricity bills, and increase the lifespan of your new system, you’ll need an air compressor that matches your new air conditioner.
+You can also choose to consult with a Heating Repair in Lakeside to get your doubts resolved.
+To maximize your system’s efficiency, reduce your electricity bills, and increase the lifespan of your new system, you’ll need an air compressor that matches your new air conditioner.

 If you are looking for a reliable partner for your AC or heat pump service in Orange Park, FL, B-Cool Heating & Air Inc. can be the best solution.
-To book our affordable HVAC related services, you can give us a call now at (904) 375-9769.
+To book our affordable HVAC-related services, you can give us a call now at (904) 373-7850.